-Every element (no matter if it has subordered elements or subordered text) is constituted as a main node with specific tags.
+Every element (no matter if it has subordinated elements or subordinated text) is constituted as a main node with specific tags.
 It can be further specified by attributes, so called attribute nodes.
 For example, there may be attributes "colour" or "angle" that distinguish different nodes of level 1.